nodemcu/nodemcu-firmware/docs/modules/tmr.md

 ### tobj:start()

 Starts or restarts a previously configured timer.
+If the timer is running the timer is restarted only when `restart` parameter is `true`.
+Otherwise `false` is returned signaling error.

 #### Syntax
-`tobj:start()`
+`tobj:start([restart])`

 #### Parameters
-None
+- `restart` optional boolean parameter forcing to restart already running timer

 #### Returns
 `true` if the timer was started, `false` on error